JuliaLang/julia/README.md

 Julia can be built for a non-generic architecture by configuring the `ARCH` Makefile variable.
 See the appropriate section of `Make.inc` for additional customization options, such as `MARCH` and `JULIA_CPU_TARGET`.

 For example, to build for Pentium 4, set `MARCH=pentium4` and install the necessary system libraries for linking.
-On Ubuntu, these may include lib32gfortran3 (also manually call `ln -s /usr/lib32/libgfortran3.so.0 /usr/lib32/libgfortran3.so`) and lib32gcc1, lib32stdc++6, among others.
+On Ubuntu, these may include lib32gfortran-6-dev, lib32gcc1, and lib32stdc++6, among others.

 You can also set `MARCH=native` for a maximum-performance build customized for the current machine CPU.